-- o 0b00: No flag updates supported. - o 0b01: Access flag update supported. - o 0b10: Access flag and Dirty state of the page update supported. - o 0b11: Reserved. - This field reflects the ability of the system, and SMMU implementation, to support hardware update. - Note: HTTU is a feature of an SMMU implementation, but the system design also bears upon whether HTTU can be supported.
+- [8] DORMHINT Dormant hint supported. - o 0b0: Dormant hint not supported. - o 0b1: Dormant hint supported. - [7:6] HTTU[1:0] H/W translation table Access flag and Dirty state of the page updates supported. - o 0b00: No flag updates supported. - o 0b01: Access flag update supported. - o 0b10: Access flag and Dirty state of the page update supported. - o Ob11: Reserved. - This field reflects the ability of the system, and SMMU implementation, to support hardware update. - Note: HTTU is a feature of an SMMU implementation, but the system design also bears upon whether HTTU can be supported.
 For instance, HTTU requires coherent atomic updates to translation table data which need to be supported by an external interconnect.
 An SMMU that internally supports HTTU but does not have requisite system support must mark HTTU as 0b00 in this field. - [5] BTM Broadcast TLB Maintenance. - o 0b0: Broadcast TLB maintenance not supported. - o 0b1: Broadcast TLB maintenance supported. - This bit reflects the ability of the system, and SMMU implementation, to support broadcast maintenance.
-If either the SMMU, or the system, or the interconnect cannot fully support broadcast TLB maintenance, this bit reads as 0. - [4] COHACC Coherent access supported to translations, structures and queues. - o 0b0: Coherent access for translations, structures and queues is not supported. - o 0b1: IO-coherent access is supported for: - Translation table walks. - Fetches of L1STD, STE, L1CD and CD. - Command queue, Event queue and PRI queue access. - GERROR, CMD_SYNC, Event queue and PRI queue MSIs, if supported. - Whether a specific access is performed in a cacheable shareable manner is dependent on the access type configured for access to structures, queues and translation table walks. - This bit reflects the ability of the system, and SMMU implementation, to support IO-Coherent access to memory shared coherently with the PE.
-If either the SMMU or system cannot fully support IO-coherent access to SMMU structures/queues/translations, this reads as 0. - Note: This bit only pertains to accesses made directly by the SMMU in response to internal operations.
-It does not indicate that transactions from client devices are also IO-coherent, this capability must be determined in a system-specific manner. - Note: For embedded implementations using preset tables or queues, this bit only pertains to accesses made outside of the preset structures. - [3:2] TTF[1:0]
+If either the SMMU, or the system, or the interconnect cannot fully support broadcast TLB maintenance, this bit reads as 0.

+- [4] COHACC Coherent access supported to translations, structures and gueues.

+- o 0b0: Coherent access for translations, structures and queues is not supported.

+- o 0b1: IO-coherent access is supported for:

+- Translation table walks.

+- Fetches of L1STD, STE, L1CD and CD.

+- Command queue, Event queue and PRI queue access.

+- GERROR, CMD_SYNC, Event queue and PRI queue MSIs, if supported.

+- Whether a specific access is performed in a cacheable shareable manner is dependent on the access type configured for access to structures, queues and translation table walks.

+- This bit reflects the ability of the system, and SMMU implementation, to support IO-Coherent access to memory shared coherently with the PE.
+If either the SMMU or system cannot fully support IO-coherent access to SMMU structures/queues/translations, this reads as 0.

+- Note: This bit only pertains to accesses made directly by the SMMU in response to internal operations.
+It does not indicate that transactions from client devices are also IO-coherent, this capability must be determined in a system-specific manner.

+- Note: For embedded implementations using preset tables or queues, this bit only pertains to accesses made outside of the preset structures.

-Translation Table Formats supported at both stage 1 and stage
+- [3:2] TTF[1:0] Translation Table Formats supported at both stage 1 and stage

+- 2.

 - o 0b00: Reserved

 - o 0b01: AArch32 (LPAE)

 - o 0b10: AArch64

 - o 0b11: AArch32 and AArch64

 - [1] S1P Stage1 translation supported.

 - o 0b0: Stage1 translation not supported.

 - o 0b1: Stage 1 translation supported.

 - [0] S2P Stage2 translation supported.

 - o 0b0: Stage 2 translation not supported.

 - o 0b1: Stage 2 translation supported.